GPSingularity/GP-nvidia-genai-algo-demonstration/README.md

 ## AI Infrastructure

-Our demo leverages the following NVIDIA AI stack:
+The demo leverages the following NVIDIA AI stack:

 - **Local Development**: Python 3 venv on macOS or Linux for chunking, embedding, and Gradio UI.
 - **Vector Search**: FAISS running on CPU for efficient retrieval of document embeddings.